News!

 Melody is honored to be the main narrator for the audiobook of Mai Nardone's "Welcome Me to the Kingdom."
 From Penguin Random House: "NEW YORK TIMES EDITORS' CHOICE: An immersive debut set across the temples, slums, and gated estates of late-twentieth century Bangkok, telling the story of three families striving to control their destinies in a merciless, sometimes brutally violent, metropolis."
 Click here for the Audible link or find it wherever you get your audiobooks.
 The multi-narrator audiobook experience also includes Brian Sounalath, Rachanee Lumayno, Su Ling Chan, Sura Siu, Patrick Lawlor, and James Tang.

-Film/TV:
+Other Film/TV:

 Melody plays Tala Navarro in Swearing, a short film by Mary Bronaugh.
 Ninabelle Navarro is a spirited young Filipino woman whose sheltered perspective is obliterated by a chaotic first week of college.
 Accidentally recruited for the campus comedy troupe, Nina will discover a world where provoking god is a prerequisite - and she'll let loose the surprisingly loud and angry voice inside her.
 This Filipino-American coming-of-age story is part of Film Independent's Artist Development Program.
-Check it out the trailer.
+Check it out!

 The Patients, a short film by Tess Paras, was an official selection at the 2019 LA Asian Pacific Film Festival.
 After a “bad fight” with her boyfriend, Filipina-American party girl Regina Ramos ends up in the ER where her Dad works.
 When her family rushes to her aid, they stumble to connect as a trending topic becomes a real-life issue that affects them all.
 Written and directed by Tess Paras, and starring Tess Paras, Jon Jon Briones, Eugene Cordero, Melody Butiu, Josephine De Jesus, Lilan Bowden, Haneefah Wood.
 Check out the film's trailer, to the left.
 It was part of the festival's "I Gotchu Fam, Always," program at Downtown Independent on May 5th, 2019.
 The Patients was also an official selection of the Bend Film Festival.